Jaynabergman/WETO_ddRAD/05_Filtering/09_Linkage_disequilibrium.md

 # Linkage Disequilibrium

 ## Background
 Linkage disequlibrium is when there is nonrandom association of alleles between two or more loci.
-We filter our data in order to get a dataset with loci that are likely randomly associated with each other.
-Thus by filtering for linkage disequilibrium we will get a vcf file that has SNPs that are in approximate linkage equilibrium.
+We want to have a dataset with loci that are likely randomly associated with each other so we filter out SNPs that are highly correlated to one another.
+Thus, by filtering for linkage disequilibrium we will get a vcf file that has SNPs that are in approximate linkage equilibrium.

 We are using the program **PLINK** and the function *--indep-pairwise* to determine which SNPs are in linkage disequilibrium.
 This function determines the correlations between the genotype allele counts.
-There are three values that need to be set with this function: 1) window, 2) step, 3)r2.
+There are three values that need to be set with this function: 1) window, 2) step, 3) r2.
 The Window is the size of the variants that are assessed.
 The step is the variant count to shift the window.
 An r2 value is calculated between pairs of variants in the given window and values greater than the specified threshold are noted and pruned out (i.e. higher r2 values will prune out less variants).

 ## Step 1: Plink